mjtiv/aix-file-format/README.md

 ### 👤 Author: M. Joseph Tomlinson IV
 ### 📅 Date: May 2025

+> 🛡️ **Update – May 26, 2025:**
+> Clarified that ".aix" is a novel AI file type, unrelated to IBM’s AIX® UNIX OS.
+This ensures naming transparency and avoids trademark confusion.

 ---

 ## 🧠 What Is a `.aix` File?